neurogeriatricskiel/KielMAT/docs/index.md

 The `ChannelData` object is used to store the channel name, the channel type, the channel units and the tracked point.

+## Documentation
+The full documentation can be found [here](https://neurogeriatricskiel.github.io/NGMT/).

 ## Installation
 The toolbox has been released on [pypi](https://pypi.org/project/ngmt/) and can be installed via pip:
 ```bash